-An Interview with Jill Bialoskyby David Baker · November 25, 2020
+An Interview with Jill Bialosky by David Bakerby Five Points · November 25, 2020

 Jill, I’m really happy to have the chance to ask you a few things about your new book, Asylum.
 I’ve read this book through and through—in drafts and in its finished form—and think it’s remarkable for lots of reasons.
 It’s also your most representative book.

 One of the book’s primary subjects has to do with politics, with the relation of the lyric poem to cultural engagement.
 It’s striking that Asylum entered the world at the time of our pandemic, the horrible global contagion of COVID-19.
 You had no clue, of course, that would be the case; yet in these poems—these “lyric sections” as you call them—we find your sustained attention to trauma, environmental degradation (of nature but also of the urban), and both personal and collective peril.
 But you also propose, in a kind of answering insistence, our mindful attention to beauty, affection, and artful expression.
 In what ways now do you see Asylum speaking to this historical moment?

 Asylum began as an inquiry.
 I was interested in thinking about the evolution of a poet, how she comes to language as an act of witness, as a vehicle of recording experience recalled through memory which is not fixed that can only manifest in poetry.
 Parts of the sequence concerns my days in graduate school—with the questions, the doubts, of devoting a life to a practice, as juxtaposed to a more practical livelihood.
 You hear this in:

 Why I thought I needed to rent a third-floor attic,

 why I thought one mattress on the floor, a desk, a vanity with a mirror—why whether from grief, abundance, freckled blue-black sky, soundless rain, humanity’s pain, endless desire, the poem came—

 And then in these last lines from XX.